Ringing in 2015, it’s that time of the year where we reflect upon our accomplishments and failures, as we wonder what the new year will bring in next.

 Add analytics to your supply chain risk management strategy

-Advanced analytics capabilities were recently pegged the fastest growing segment of the business intelligence software market by research firm Gartner Inc. There’s a reason for that: Big Data is shaping new opportunities for companies to be hyper-responsive to their customers’ changing needs and the complex business environment in which they operate.
+Advanced analytics capabilities were recently pegged the fastest-growing segment of the business intelligence software market by research firm Gartner Inc. There’s a reason for that: Big Data is shaping new opportunities for companies to be hyper-responsive to their customers’ changing needs and the complex business environment in which they operate.
 Tapping into the wellspring of data sitting in existing IT systems often brings with it improved supplier engagements and customer experiences, in addition to near-term insights about global events and their impact.

 Expand access to key supply chain information beyond your team

 Creating a centralized repository where multiple organizations within a company or value ecosystem can pull vital data and manage events in real-time refines a company’s ability to stay agile and flexible during critical situations.
-Cloud-based software as a service (SaaS) solutions make it easier to share business continuity information, pool together input from cross-organizational decision-makers and speed up response times in the aftermath of a supply chain disruption.
-And as a recent Gartner survey points out, SaaS deployments are becoming mission critical across many industries, and that cost reduction objectives and operational agility are among the main drivers for adoption.
+Cloud-based software as a service (SaaS) solutions make it easier to share business continuity information, pool together input from cross-organizational decision-makers, and speed up response times in the aftermath of a supply chain disruption.
+And as a recent Gartner survey points out, SaaS deployments are becoming mission-critical across many industries, and that cost reduction objectives and operational agility are among the main drivers for adoption.

 Connect the corporate social responsibility strategy with supply chain best practices

 Companies today are being held accountable for how green they are, how they enforce fair-labor ethics globally, how they manage waste and reduce their carbon footprints as well as how they track sustainability.
-Many of these practices directly impact supply chain decisions, or have already shaped the supply chain network and supplier relationships.
+Many of these practices directly impact supply chain decisions or have already shaped the supply chain network and supplier relationships.
 Look, for instance, at the impact conflict minerals reporting and compliance or has had recently, or how the now-standard WEEE and RoHS regulations shifted manufacturing and supply chain partnerships a decade or so ago.
-By linking these aspects more closely, companies not only keep consumers and shareholders happy, they also extend overall visibility and create competitive advantages.
+By linking these aspects more closely, companies not only keep consumers and shareholders happy, but they also extend overall visibility and create competitive advantages.

 So don’t let your New Year’s resolution go to waste.
-Supply chain visibility is within in your reach.
+Supply chain visibility is within your reach.
 You just have to take the reins and guide your SCRM strategy in the right direction.